How To Know When A Noise Is Too Loud For Your Ear

 General Noise Control Plan

 • Engineering/Substitution control: Engineering controls involve modifying or making related physical changes at the source or along the transmission path to reduce the noise level at the worker’s ear.
-Substitution requires exchanging the noisy equipment with less noisy one.
+Substitution requires exchanging the noisy equipment with a less noisy one.

 • Administrative control: Reducing the exposure limit via job scheduling.